wcasper/math430spring2023/_topics/023-cryptography.md

 ## Caesar Cypher

-One of the earliest known examples of a cryptographic system is known as **Caesar cypher**, a name which comes from the fact that the famous Roman emperor was known to use it himself in some communications.
+One of the earliest known examples of a cryptographic system is known as **Caesar cipher**, a name which comes from the fact that the famous Roman emperor was known to use it himself in some communications.

-In Caesar cypher, the letters of the alphabet A, B, C, ..., and Z are replaced with the integers $$00, 01, 02,\dots 25.$$ Then each number $$X$$ is replaced by the number $$X+3$$ modulo $$26$$, and finally converted back into letters.
+In Caesar cipher, the letters of the alphabet A, B, C, ..., and Z are replaced with the integers $$00, 01, 02,\dots 25.$$ Then each number $$X$$ is replaced by the number $$X+3$$ modulo $$26$$, and finally converted back into letters.

 **Example:**